Isle of Wight Guru

 17. Isle of Wight Piers in Yarmouth, Ryde, Sandown and Totland Bay (mostly free)

 According to the National Piers Society the Isle of Wight has had 11 piers in its history.
 Nowadays, there are surviving piers in Yarmouth (originally built in the 1870s), Sandown (1870s), Ryde (1810s) and Totland Bay (1880).
-Totland Pier hasn’t been publicly accessible for some time but is currently being worked on (as of 2020).
+Totland Pier has been rebuilt in the last few years.

 18. St Catherine’s Lighthouse